isomerpages/moe-zhonghuapri/pages/contact-us.md

           call the hotline below to make appointments.
 For emergencies, please contact SGH School Dental Centre.
     title: School Dental Services
+  - content:
+      - phone: +65 9838 9102
+      - email: ""
+      - other: "45 Hougang Avenue 1 Singapore 538882.
+Please call this number
+          first.
+The dentist may not be able to pick up your call immediately.
+Do leave your phone number for the dentist to call you back. "
+    title: School Dental-Xinghua Pri Sch
 ---